by Dukgyu | Jul 15, 2023 | war machines

 The question of who invented the catapult takes us back to the ancient world.
 The first known catapults were developed in ancient Greece in the 4th century BC, specifically by a Syracuse engineer named Dionysius the Elder.

-These early devices, unlike the da Vinci catapult, relied on torsion power from twisted ropes or sinew rather than tension or counterweights.
-This type of catapult, also known as a mangonel catapult, used the stored energy in the twisted ropes to hurl projectiles towards the enemy.
+Unlike the da Vinci catapult, these early devices relied on torsion power from twisted ropes or sinew rather than tension or counterweights.
+This type of catapult, also known as a mangonel catapult, used the stored energy in the twisted ropes to hurl projectiles toward the enemy.

 Mangonel Catapult